-Below is an overview of technologies and practices common to smart cities, though by no means exhaustive or universal.
+Below is an overview of technologies and practices common to smart cities, though this list is by no means exhaustive or universal.

-Open Wi-Fi: Affordable and reliable Internet connectivity is essential for including citizens throughout a smart city.
-Some smart cities provide free access to high-speed Internet through city-wide, wireless infrastructure.
-Free Wi-Fi can encourage residents to use public places, be used for emergency services to aid rescue workers, and can facilitate data collection, since smart cities that use sensors to collect data remotely control these sensors through wireless networks.
+Open Wi-Fi: Affordable and reliable internet connectivity is essential for a smart city.
+Some smart cities provide free access to high-speed internet through city-wide, wireless infrastructure.
+Free Wi-Fi can facilitate data collection, support emergency response services, and encourage residents to use public places.

-Internet of Things (IoT) : The Internet of Things is an expanding network of physical devices connected through the internet.
-From cars and motorbikes to refrigerators to heating systems, these devices communicate with users, developers, applications and one another by collecting, exchanging, and processing data.
-For example, smart water meters can collect information to better understand problems like water leaks or water waste.
-The IoT is largely facilitated by the rise of smart phones that allow people easily to connect to one another and to devices.
+Internet of Things (IoT): The Internet of Things is an expanding network of physical devices connected through the internet.
+From vehicles to refrigerators to heating systems, these devices communicate with users, developers, applications, and one another by collecting, exchanging, and processing data.
+For example, data collected from smart water meters can inform better responses to problems like water leaks or water waste.
+The IoT is largely facilitated by the rise of smartphones, which allow people to easily connect to one another and to other devices.

-5G : Smart city services need internet with high speeds and large bandwidth to handle the amount of data generated by the IoT and to process these data in real time.
-5G is a new internet infrastructure with increased connectivity and computing capacity that facilitates many of the internet-related processes needed for smart cities.
+5G: Smart city services need internet with high speeds and large bandwidth to handle the amount of data generated by the IoT and to process these data in real time.
+The increased connectivity and computing capacity of 5G internet infrastructure facilitates many of the internet-related processes needed for smart cities.

-Smart Grids: Smart Grids are energy networks that use sensors to collect data in real time about energy usage and requirements of infrastructure and of citizens.
+Smart Grids: Smart grids are energy networks that use sensors to collect real-time data about energy usage and the requirements of infrastructure and citizens.
 Beyond controlling utilities, smart grids monitor power, distribute broadband to improve connectivity, and control processes like traffic.
-Smart grids rely on a collection of power- system operators and involve a wide network of parties: vendors, suppliers, contractors, distributed generation operators, and consumers.
+Smart grids rely on a collection of power-system operators and involve a wide network of parties, including vendors, suppliers, contractors, distributed generation operators, and consumers.

-Intelligent Transport Systems (ITS): Like Smart Grids, various transportation mechanisms can be coordinated to reduce energy usage, decrease traffic congestion, and decrease travel times.
-Intelligent Transport Systems monitor traffic, manage congestion, provide public information, optimize parking, integrate traffic-light management, provide for emergency response, etc. ITS also focuses on “last mile delivery”, or optimizing the final step of the delivery process.
-Often autonomous vehicles are associated with smart cities, but ITS goes far beyond individual vehicles.
+Intelligent Transport Systems (ITS): Through intelligent transport systems, various transportation mechanisms can be coordinated to reduce energy usage, decrease traffic congestion, and decrease travel times..
+ITSs focus on “last mile delivery”, or optimizing the final step of the delivery process.
+Autonomous vehicles often are associated with smart cities, but ITS goes far beyond individual vehicles.

 Surveillance: As with connected objects, data about residents can be transmitted, aggregated, and analyzed.
 In some cases, existing CCTV cameras can be paired with advanced video-analytics software and linked to the IoT to manage traffic and public safety.
-Solutions for fixed-video-surveillance infrastructure account for the vast majority of the global market of smart city surveillance, but mobile-surveillance solutions are also growing fast.
-There are many kinds of surveillance—for instance, surveillance of objects versus surveillance of people, and then surveillance that actually identifies the identities of people.
-This last kind of surveillance is a hotly debated topic with significant ramifications for civil society and DRG actors and in many places is illegal.
+Solutions for fixed video-surveillance infrastructure account for the vast majority of smart city surveillance globally, but mobile-surveillance solutions are also growing fast.
+The expansion of surveillance to personal identification is a hotly debated topic with significant ramifications for civil society and DRG actors.

-Digital IDs and Services Delivery : Digital-identification services can link citizens to their city, from opening a bank account to accessing health services to proving their age.
-Digital IDs centralize all information and transaction history.
-This brings some conveniences but also security concerns.
-Techniques like minimal disclosure (also known as the data minimization principle, this means asking for and relying on as little of a user’s data as possible) and decentralized technologies like ‘Self Sovereign Identity (SSI)’ (which avoid data being controlled in a central registry) can help separate identity, transaction and device.
+Digital IDs and Services Delivery: Digital-identification services can link citizens to their city by facilitating the opening of a bank account or access to health services.
+Digital IDs centralize all information and transaction history, which is convenient for citizens but also introduces some security concerns.
+Techniques like minimal disclosure (relying on as little data as possible) and decentralized technologies like self sovereign identity (SSI) can help separate identity, transaction, and device.

-E-government: Electronic government—the use of technology to provide government services to the public—aims to improve service delivery and quality, to enhance citizen involvement and engagement, and to build trust.
-Making more information available to citizens is another element of e-government, for instance making government budgets public.
-Mobile smartphone service is another strategy, as mobile technology combined with an e-government platform can offer citizens access to services remotely without having to go to municipal offices.
+E-government: Electronic government—the use of technology to provide government services to the public—aims to improve service delivery, enhance citizen engagement, and build trust.
+Making more information, such as government budgets, public and available to citizens is a primary element of e-government.
+Mobile smartphone service is another strategy, as mobile technology combined with an e-government platform can offer citizens remote access to municipal services.

-Chief Technology Officer: Some smart cities have a Chief Technology Officer (CTO) or Chief Information Officer (CIO), who leads the city’s efforts to develop creative and effective technology solutions and who collaborates with residents and elected officials.
-The CTO studies the community, learns the needs of the citizens, plans and executes related initiatives, and oversees implementation and continued improvements.
+Chief Technology Officer: Some smart cities have a Chief Technology Officer (CTO) or Chief Information Officer (CIO), who leads the city’s efforts to develop creative and effective technology solutions in collaboration with residents and elected officials.
+The CTO or CIO studies the community, learns the needs of the citizens, plans and executes related initiatives, and oversees implementation and continued improvements.

-Interoperability: The many different services and tools used in the smart city should be interoperable, which means they should be able to function together, to communicate with each other, and to share data.
+Interoperability: The many different services and tools used in a smart city should be able to function together, to communicate with each other, and to share data.
 This requires dialogue and careful planning between business suppliers and city governments.
-Interoperability means that the new infrastructure must be able to function on top of the city’s existing infrastructure. (for example, combining new “smart” LED lighting on top of existing city streetlight systems.)
+Interoperability means that new infrastructure must be able to function on top of a city’s existing infrastructure (for example, installing new “smart” LED lighting on top of existing city streetlight systems).